Understanding the Texas Biometric Privacy Law as an Employer

 The law allows for civil penalties of up to $25,000x, but only the attorney general can bring action against companies for biometric privacy violations.

-Businesses who have employees in Texas can utilize SwipeClock biometric time clocks.
-That’s because our technology stores a computer hash of a fingerprint.
-This information is enough to identify specific points on a fingerprint, but a fingerprint cannot be recreated from the information.
+Businesses who have employees in Texas can utilize WorkforceHub finger verification time clocks.
+That’s because our technology stores a computer hash of a finger scan.
+This information is enough to identify specific points on a finger scan, but a fingerprint cannot be recreated from the information.

-As a result, SwipeClock’s timekeeping biometric technology does not fall under Texas law because it does not store the actual fingerprint of the employee.
+As a result, WorkforceHub’s timekeeping technology does not fall under Texas law because it does not store the actual finger scan of the employee.

 Simplify HR management today.